pelican-eggs/eggs/README.md

 # Parkers eggs repo

-## End of Line / Continuation Message
+## End of Life / Continuation Message

 **Important Notice:** This repository will transition to read-only mode starting on May 13, 2024.